The building is currently the property of the Fremantle City Council which intends to offer it for sale in September 2018.

 The building is listed on the Register of the National Estate.
 Wikipedia.

 The Victoria Hall was used by Norm Wrightson and his Orchestra for Saturday night dances for thirty years from 1949, and by his brother Bob Wrightson as a dance studio.
-More recently, it was the home of Deckchair Theatre until 2012 when the lighting rig was deemed to be dangerous and the play in rehearsal (Ingle Knight's The Fremantle Candidate) was moved to the Perth Cultural Centre, after which Deckchair Theatre closed permanently.
-The Hall is currently leased by the Fly by Night Club.
+More recently, it was the home of Deckchair Theatre until 2012 when the lighting rig was deemed to be dangerous and the play in rehearsal (Ingle Knight's The Fremantle Candidate - a play about John Curtin, whose statue is 100 metres away outside the Town Hall) was moved to the Perth Cultural Centre, after which Deckchair Theatre closed permanently.
+The Hall was leased to the Fly by Night Club until early 2018, but it's not financially viable.
+The City Council intends to offer the Victoria Hall for sale in September 2018.

 Davidson, Ron & Dianne Davidson 2010, Fighting for Fremantle: The Fremantle Society Story, Fremantle Society.